UlordChain/uwallet-client-pro/gui/kivy/Readme.rst

     `make apk` to make a apk

-If something in included modules like kivy or any other module changes then you need to rebuild the distribution.
-To do so:
+If modules included by the project are changed, like kivy or any other modules, rebuilding is needed:

   rm -rf .buildozer/android/platform/python-for-android/dist